Recommended for . . .

 Product Details

-Popular with defense contractors and industry, civilian users of the DS125CLHV also include modelers for whom the bottom exit servo lead makes it ideal, like the immensely popular Axial SCX24 and Traxxas TRX-4M micro crawlers.
+Popular with defense contractors and industry, civilian users of the DS125CLHV also include modelers for whom the bottom exit servo lead makes it ideal, like the immensely popular Axial SCX24 micro crawlers.
 Ditto for those who benefit from the strong steel gears and rigid case structure, which include aircraft modelers who require an extreme duty sub-micro servo like those from Freewing and such models as a micro-turbine powered model because while tiny, they're fast and excellent centering resulting in a precision feel unlike anything else on Earth.
 Especially when durability is the significant consideration.

 Demanding model applications require our best performance considerations - like centering, power, and speed - but always rugged durability above all.
 This servo is engineered to deliver in spades!
 Let's see where the ruggedness is built in.